-The 2016 meeting will be a two day SIG (July 8 and 9), with July 9th being the “Phenotype Day”, focused on the systematic description of phenotypes.
-Phenotype Day will bring together researchers across many disciplines to discuss phenotype-related issues and resources, and to share their experience with defining, representing, processing and using phenotype data.
+The 2016 meeting will be a two day SIG (July 8 and 9), with July 9th being the “Phenotype Day”, an event bring together researchers across many disciplines to discuss defining, representing, processing and using phenotype data.
+This year's Programme includes 2 keynote speakers, 7 full papers and 5 flash updates.

 The bio-medical domain is by far the scientific and industrial domain providing the richest set of well-designed and comprehensive ontologies.
 These ontologies cover all aspects of research and development.
 At the same time, the bio-medical domain has pioneered the creation and integration of ontologies both in the sciences and the industry during the last 30 years.
 Despite the wealth of resources and experience the adoption of ontology-driven data standards is still not very common in the Pharma Industry and in Pharma Research in particular.
 This is quite surprising given the importance of data quality and the need for a strategic management of corporate/ research data assets.
 In my presentation, I would like to highlight some of the causes for the limited range of Bio-Ontologies in Pharma and define some strategies to strengthen the role of Bio-Ontologies in Data Management.
 I would like to conclude with some success stories helping us to boost the acceptance and usage of Semantic Technologies in our industry."